Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 Test-id: REQ1.1

 ### Description
-The web server should be perform "desirably" when recieving HTTP requests from multiple user at once.
+The web server should be perform "desirably" when receiving HTTP requests from multiple user at once.
 The minimum number of request per second the application should be able to handle is 200.
 To ensure this, it is requested to test it under double that load.

 Apache JMeter, or similar, should be used to during the performance and load tests.

-### Pre-condition
+### Precondition

 _MyWebserver_ should be started with working contents.

 ### Test steps

-1. Setup a JMeter 'test plan' for the webserver.
+1. Setup a JMeter 'test plan' for the web server.
 2. Set the 'Number of Threads' to 400 for a ramp-up period of 1 second.
 3. Run the load tests.

 ### Expected Result
-The webserver should _not_ fail (as in, not crash or report a failed status in JMeter), and the responses should not have an average latency higher than 30 milliseconds.
+The web server should _not_ fail (as in, not crash or report a failed status in JMeter), and the responses should not have an average latency higher than 30 milliseconds.

 ---